eleanorliu09/Programming11/README.md

 Website to generate colour palletes for programming projects: https://coolors.co/

 # Github Folders
-The numbers in front of each folder help keep track of the chornological order of my Programming 11 projects. \n The folder, "Mode Framework Example" is a great template to copy and paste for mode frameworks
+The numbers in front of each folder help keep track of the chornological order of my Programming 11 projects.

+The folder, "Mode Framework Example" is a great template to copy and paste for mode frameworks